+If you are looking for cheap desk computers, cheap powerful computers, we offer you the cheapest computers.
 You see a computer sale at Best Buy or Costco and think, “Wow!
 What an excellent deal!”
 But is it?
-Low prices on consumer PCs are designed to draw you in, but are you really getting a device that can do what you need it to?
+Low priced PCs are designed to draw you in, but are you really getting a device that can do what you need it to?

 Too often, once someone gets that new desktop or laptop home or back to the office, they find out it’s lacking in performance and other key features that they need.
 And not all budget PCs are upgradable or have the ability to add more RAM.

 When it comes to technology the old adage of “you get what you pay for” is very true.

 At Neuron Computers we’ve put decades of experience with multiple vendor solutions into our Recommended Technology Platform.
 This platform includes the “cream of the crop” when it comes to all types of tech, from PCs and laptops to webcams and VoIP phones.
 We offer you cheaper computers than others companies, and the fastest cheap computer system.

 One thing we try to teach our clients is that buying the right equipment with the features, memory, operating system, and storage you need, even if it costs more initially, will end up saving you big time in the long run.

 Differences Between Consumer Class & Business Class PCs You Should Know

 You’ve just found a laptop at Walmart during a Black Friday sale for a steal.
 But when you start using it, you notice that it locks up often and isn’t very fast.
 It turns out that budget PC also has budget memory which is costing you precious time and lost productivity.

 That’s one of the hidden “gotchas!” that come with buying a budget consumer grade PC… and there are more.